Books Like Fourth Wing — 7 Must-Read Picks

 Sarah J. Maas • 2015

 ACOTAR is the blueprint that Fourth Wing builds on — beautiful world, a heroine who shouldn't survive her circumstances, and a slow-burn romance with a dangerous and complicated love interest.
 The fae world of Prythian has the same addictive pull as Basgiath.
+Specifically: if it was the "she doesn't belong here but refuses to leave" tension that hooked you in Fourth Wing, Feyre's journey into the Spring Court hits the same nerve with the same controlled release of information.

 From Blood and Ash book cover